Josuto/high-availability-app/README.md

 ## Key Concepts

 - **ECS Task Definition**: configuration and deployment blueprint for _containers_ (i.e., _tasks_).
-It includes container images, CPU and memory limits, environment variables, and networking settings.
+It includes container images, CPU and memory limits, networking settings such as container linking with other containers (e.g., DB container), and environment variables (e.g., DB access credentials).
 An ECS task can be run in a standalone way (e.g., as a batch job or a short-lived container) or as part of an _ECS Service_.
 ECS tasks are defined by developers.

 - **ECS Service**: defines how many copies of a container definition should run on a given _ECS Cluster_.
 Hence, the _ECS Control Plane_ knows how to scale containers.
 Furthermore, an ECS service can be associated with an _AWS Elastic Load Balancer (ELB)_ for even distribution of traffic among running containers.